 Douglas B. Maggs Professor Emeritus of Law

-Walter Dellinger is the Douglas B. Maggs Professor of Law at Duke University.
-He returned to Duke in August, 1997, after having served as acting Solicitor General for the 1996-97 Term of the Supreme Court.
+Walter Dellinger is the Douglas B. Maggs Professor Emeritus of Law at Duke University.
+He was a resident faculty member at Duke continuously from 1969 until 1993.
+He served as acting Solicitor General for the 1996-97 Term of the Supreme Court.
 Dellinger argued nine cases before the Court, the most by any Solicitor General in more than twenty years.
 His arguments included cases dealing with physician assisted suicide, the line item veto, the cable television act, the Brady Act, the Religious Freedom Restoration Act and the constitutionality of remedial services for parochial school children.

 After serving in early 1993 in the White House as an advisor to the President on constitutional issues, Dellinger was nominated by the President to be Assistant Attorney General and head of the Office of Legal Counsel (OLC) and was confirmed by the Senate for that position in October, 1993.
 During his three years as Assistant Attorney General he served as the Department's principal legal advisor to the Attorney General and the President.
 As head of OLC, Dellinger issued opinions on a wide variety of issues, including the President's authority to deploy United States forces in Haiti and Bosnia; whether the President may decline to enforce statutes he believes are unconstitutional; affirmative action; religious activity in public schools; whether the Uruguay Round GATT Agreements required treaty ratification, and a major review of separation of powers questions.
 He provided extensive legal advice on loan guarantees for Mexico, on national debt ceiling issues, and on issues arising out of the shutdown of the federal government.